arthur-barsegyan/spotify-m3u-import/README.md

 https://developer.spotify.com/my-applications/#!/

 The Redirect URI doesn't need to be valid, it can be a non-existant domain.
+(Usually it's "http://localhost")

 Export Spotify related environment variables from your new app: